hart-t/ba_implementation_MILP/README.md

 The complete console output is written to `TerminalOutput.txt`.
 This output can then be processed with a separate parser to extract the desired metrics into a CSV file.

+### CSV Files

+There are two csv files in the csv_files folder, containing all j30 intance runs and a few of the j120

 **Bachelor Thesis** | KIT 2025 | Tobias Hart